Computer Science (German) (B.Sc.)

 Planning Your Studies

-Computer Science isn't limited to just a single bachelor path.
-It is in fact also available as a minor subject in our two-subject bachelor's degree programs at the Faculty of Arts and Humanities.
-Within this enriching journey, we've outlined a series of milestones (as of March 2021) to be achieved, encompassing a total of 63 credit points (CP), all designed to illuminate the world of computer science.
+Computer Science is not only offered as a core Bachelor's degree programme, but also as a minor subject in our two-subject bachelor's degree programs at the Faculty of Arts and Humanities.
+The faculty has outlined a series of milestones (as of March 2021) to be achieved, encompassing a total of 63 credit points (CP), all designed to illuminate the world of computer science:

-• any course in computer science or within the mathematical foundations of computer science, for a total of 24 CP
+- Any courses in computer science or the mathematical foundations of computer science totalling 24 CP

 Postgraduate courses